mattabullock/Baseball-GDT-Bot/README.md

 Version 1.0 was written in a mix of Python and Java, and has been
 	completely ported to Python for v2.0 (this version).

-To set up a bot for your own sub, there are three spots in the code you
+To set up a bot for your own sub, there are a few spots in the code you
 	need to change things.

 First is line 34 of main.py, change it to be your team's code.
 Search through [this page](http://gd2.mlb.com/components/game/mlb/year_2013/month_06/day_19/) and you can probably find it.

 Second place to change is line 91 of editor.py.
 	You need to change the number to match your time zone, so 0 is ET, 1 is CT, 2 is MT, and 3 is PT.
 Right under that is the third place to change, and you just need to change what time zone it displays.
 	Next you'll need to go back to main.py and change the first parameter in line 45 to the sub you want to post to (just the name, like minnesotatwins, not /r/minnesotatwins).

-Lastly, make sure you type in your login credentials to line 11.
+Next, make sure you type in your login credentials to line 11 of main.py.

+Lastly, in timecheck.py, search for the number 5400 and change it to 9000 for MT,
+	1800 for ET, and 12600 for PT.
+Keep it the same for CT.

+If something doesn't seem right, feel free to message me or post it as a bug here.

 This was written in Python 2.7, so beware if you are running Python 3 or
 	above that it may not work correctly.
 Also make sure you install